50+ fun arts and crafts to do at home

 Bubble painting is messy, creative and lots of fun!
 This is a great activity to do with young children, who will love blowing through the straw to make their own bubble art.

-Find everything you need in Gathered's easy-to-follow bubble painting guide.
+Find everything you need in this easy-to-follow bubble painting guide here on Gathered.

 2. Cardboard castle